shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica poured over it.
 “What’s the scale on this?”

 “Oh, I don’t have it on there?”
 Uncle Orent wrote it in a corner.
 “Just made this up last night.
-Hopefully it’s a good design.”
+Hopefully it’s a good enough design.”

 The design was obviously copied from the schematics for an outhouse, but the door was removed, rectangular slit windows were added, and it was topped with a candle holder.